Freediving Liveaboard Retreat

 When Should I Book My Departure?

-We have three different trips scheduled for 2019 – please enquire directly about the trip details you are interested in.
+We have three different trips scheduled – please enquire directly about the trip details you are interested in.

 What Should I Pack?

 Comfortable beach/resort wear, sportswear, sneakers for hiking, a light sweater or jacket for evening times.
 Pack anti bacterial ear drops incase you get an ear infection.
 Water resistant sunscreen, aloe vera and sea sickness tablets if you are prone to getting nausea.

 What Else Do I Need To Organise?